cetic/fadi/doc/RANCHER_PROXMOX.md

 ![StorageOS limits](images/installation/StorageOS_limits.png)

-Finally, all that remains is to define the StorageClass storageos as the one that will be used by default.
-To do this, go to ... .... ... ... and ticked on ...
+Finally, all that remains is to define the StorageClass **StorageOS** as the one that will be used by default.
+To do this, go to `Storage`> `StorageClass` and click on the menu (the three little points on the right side).
+Now, click on `Set as Default`.

 This procedure is shown on the below animation :